xmarduel/pycut/README.md

 # pycut
 clone of jscut  in python - work in progress -

-Note: the project has advanced nicely during the last holidays, but there are certainly many many bugs.
+Note: the project has advanced nicely during the last holidays (24.12.2022), but there are certainly many many bugs.

 USAGE: start the program from the installation folder (because of clipper c++ extension modules only for windows)